MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 1. Add event handlers to the WebView and create all the components that handle various features of the application.

 The `AppWindow` class handles commands from the sample app's **Window** menu.
 The following are some of the key functions in `AppWindow.cpp`.

 <!-- ------------------------------ -->
 #### InitializeWebView()

-In `AppWindow.cpp`, we use the `InitializeWebView()` function to create the WebView2 environment by using [CreateCoreWebView2EnvironmentWithOptions](/microsoft-edge/webview2/reference/win32/webview2-idl#createcorewebview2environmentwithoptions).
+In `AppWindow.cpp`, the `InitializeWebView()` function creates the WebView2 environment by using [CreateCoreWebView2EnvironmentWithOptions](/microsoft-edge/webview2/reference/win32/webview2-idl#createcorewebview2environmentwithoptions).

-After creating the environment, we create the WebView by using `CreateCoreWebView2Controller`.

 To see these API calls in action, inspect the following code from `InitializeWebView()`: